 Starting a New Farmers Market

-Anyone can start a farmers market—city governments, farmers, community groups, business associations, individuals.
-But establishing a successful market involves meeting certain requirements and conditions.
+Anyone can start a farmers market (city governments, farmers, community groups, business associations, or individuals) however, establishing a successful market involves meeting certain requirements and conditions.

-At a recent Georgia Organics conference, Leanne Culbreath, of Wiregrass Farmers Market, and Deborah Chester, of the Statesboro Mainstreet Farmers Market, presented on Starting and Sustaining a Community Farmers Market.
+At a Georgia Organics conference in 2014, Leanne Culbreath, of Wiregrass Farmers Market, and Deborah Chester, of the Statesboro Mainstreet Farmers Market, presented on Starting and Sustaining a Community Farmers Market.
 Here are Part 1, Part 2, Part 3, Part 4 , and Part 5.